John-Brandon/PBR-Tier-System/README.md

 We hope this project excites ideas and methodological approaches for reducing scientific uncertainty in the context of meeting the management objectives of the U.S. Marine Mammal Protection Act, or other related conservation objectives.
 We also offer this as a platform to test existing strategies to calculate PBR, which haven't been formally tested yet.
 For example, averaging abundance and mortality estimates (Wade and Demaster 1999; <a href="http://www.nmfs.noaa.gov/pr/pdfs/sars/gamms2005.pdf" target="_blank">NMFS 2005</a>) and setting recovery factors for endangered species (<a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.221.9577&rep=rep1&type=pdf" target="_blank">Taylor et al. 2003</a>).

-PBR is also a useful concept for scientists outside the U.S., who are looking to provide management advice on sustainable levels of human caused mortality.
-An open-source repository engenders international collaboration and improvements in scientific advice.
+PBR is also a useful concept for scientists outside the U.S., who are looking to provide management advice.
+Likewise, PBR can be applied to other species protected species (e.g. sea-birds, sea-turtles, etc.).
+An open-source repository engenders international collaboration and improvements in scientific advice on sustainable levels of human caused mortality for wildlife.

 Finally, you just never know who might be reading this and want to collaborate on a scientifically interesting and challenging problem.
 For all we know, the reader might be a curious computer scientist working for a tech company, with a desire to learn more about, and perhaps engage in computational applications in natural resource science.
 Making this project open source allows anyone with an internet connection to contribute to the code and development of algorithms.